 International applicants

 The UK is a great place to study higher education, with over 40,000 courses available at nearly 500 universities and colleges.
-If you currently live outside the UK, you will probably have lots of questions about how to apply to study in the UK, the funding that is available to you, and what it is like to settle into a new country as a student.
+If you currently live outside of the UK, you will probably have lots of questions about how to apply and what it is like to settle into a new country as a student.

 Applying from outside the UK